Recruiting for Ultimate Success

 All research and advice included here are either from my seasoned experience, the linked source or from Laszlo Brock’s book Work Rules! -- which I highly recommend reading.

 And if you’d like assistance with your recruiting efforts and/or lack recruiting bandwidth -- you know who to call!
-My rates equate ~5% of annual first year salary vs. the 20% required by staffing firms.
+My rates equate ~5% of annual first year salary vs. the 20% (or more!) required by staffing firms.
 And since I’m not trying to fill 15+ positions at once, I can take the time to become truly calibrated to your ideal candidate.

 The Science of Recruiting